Exhibitions

 22 November 2024–4 May 2025

-A new exhibition, titled Laila Karttunen: Life’s Colourful Tapestry, will open at Hämeenlinna Art Museum on 22 November 2024.
+A new exhibition, titled Laila Karttunen: Life’s Colourful Tapestry, opens at Hämeenlinna Art Museum on 22 November 2024.
 Next year marks the 130th anniversary of this remarkable artist’s birth.

 Laila Karttunen (1895–1981) counts among the pioneers of Finnish textile art.
 As an artist, she had a strong interest in time, exploring the past and experimenting with the new.
 This exhibition will offer a complete survey of Karttunen’s career, comprising everything from sketches to rya rugs, oil paintings and textile art works.